 Got a hard to-shop-for kiddo on your list?
-Check out this list of creative gifts for the kid that has everything (before you give in and buy them yet another Barbie or Nerf Gun!)
+Check out this list of creative gifts for kids who have everything (before you give in and buy them yet another Barbie or Nerf Gun!)

 I don’t know about you guys, but we are constantly waging the Battle Against Stuff over here.
 My kids have all the toys, all the gadgets and gizmos, and so many clothes.